CellularGenomicMedicine/miscarriage_methylation/README.md

 # miscarriage_methylation
-Methylation analysis of EM and CV samples for cell composition to determine whether the sampled tissue types are distinct and whether they correspond to the expected cell sample types.
+Methylation analysis of EM and CV samples from first trimester pregnancy loss to conduct cell composition deconvolution and to determine whether the sampled tissue types are distinct and whether they correspond to the expected cell sample types.

 ## Pre-processing & sample QC
 1. [SWAN normalisation and sample / site QC](scripts/preprocessingSWAN.R)